 - Your risk of vision loss may be higher the more SABRIL you take daily and the longer you take it

-- It is not possible for your doctor to know when vision loss will happen.
+- It is not possible for your healthcare provider to know when vision loss will happen.
 It could happen soon after starting SABRIL or any time during treatment.
-It may even happen after treatment has stopped
+It may even happen after treatment has stopped.

-SABRIL can permanently damage the vision of anyone who takes it.
+- SABRIL can permanently damage the vision of anyone who takes it.
 The most noticeable loss is in the ability to see to the side when looking straight ahead (peripheral vision).
 If this happens, it will not get better.
-People who take SABRIL do not lose all of their vision, but some people can have severe loss particularly to their peripheral vision.
-With severe vision loss you may only be able to see things straight in front of you (sometimes called 'tunnel vision').
-You may also have blurry vision.
+People who take SABRIL do not lose all of their vision, but some people can have severe loss and may only be able to see things straight in front of them (sometimes called “tunnel vision”), and they may also have blurry vision.

-Because of the risk of vision loss in adults, SABRIL is used to treat CPS only in people who do not respond well enough to several other medications.
-Tell your doctor right away if you think you are not seeing as well as before you started taking SABRIL; start to trip, bump into things, or are more clumsy than usual; or are surprised by people or things coming in front of you that seem to come out of nowhere; or if your baby is acting differently than normal.
+- Tell your healthcare provider right away if you (or your child): might not be seeing as well as before starting SABRIL; start to trip, bump into things, or are more clumsy than usual; are surprised by people or things coming in front of you that seem to come out of nowhere; or if your baby is acting differently than normal.
 These changes can mean that vision damage has occurred.

-- Like other antiepileptic drugs, SABRIL may cause suicidal thoughts or actions in a very small number of people, about 1 in 500 people taking it.
-Call a doctor right away if you have any symptoms, especially sudden changes in mood, behaviors, thoughts, or feelings, and especially if they are new, worse, or worry you.
+- Like other antiepileptic drugs, SABRIL may cause suicidal thoughts and actions in some people.
+Call a healthcare provider right away if you (or your child) have any symptoms, especially sudden changes in mood, behaviors, thoughts or feelings, and especially if they are new, worse, or worry you.

-Do not stop SABRIL without first talking to a healthcare provider.
-Stopping SABRIL suddenly can cause serious problems.
-Stopping a seizure medicine suddenly can cause seizures that will not stop (status epilepticus) in people who are being treated for seizures.
+- Do not stop SABRIL without first talking to a healthcare provider.
+Stopping SABRIL suddenly can cause seizures that will not stop.

-Solución oral: Para más información, vea por favor la información que prescribe completa incluyendo la advertencia encajonada, guía de la medicación y las instrucciones de la dosificación.
+Para más información, vea por favor la información que prescribe completa incluyendo la advertencia encajonada, guía de la medicación y las instrucciones de uso.